 Did you know there about fifty different types of plastic?
 These include PVC, PET, and HDPE, spanning the gamut of transparent and opaque bottles.

-Most councils cater for the disposal of plastic bottles, but the alternative is to deposit them at your local recycling bank.
+Most councils cater for the disposal of plastic bottles.
+However, the alternative is to deposit them at your local recycling bank.
 Other sage advice is to give them a thorough clean out before you recycle them.
 And when you buy plastic bottles, buy them in bulk so you reduce any unnecessary packaging waste.
 Plastic bottles can be reused in crafts.

-And carrier bags – which many supermarkets now charge a peppercorn fee – can be re-used next time you do your weekly grocery shop.
+And carrier bags – which many European Union supermarkets now charge a fee – can be re-used next time you do your weekly grocery shop.
 Some supermarkets even house collection points to deposit old, used ones.

 Recycling Tips For Glass

-Again, your local glass bottle recycling facility is a top option, with many supermarkets facilitating their own glass recycling banks, and councils supplying glass-specific bins.
+Again, your local glass bottle recycling facility is a top option.
+However, some supermarkets facilitate their own glass recycling banks.
+And some counties supply glass-specific bins.

 And rather than disposing of them on the recycling scrap heap, how about re-using them in a slightly more creative way?
-For example, washed out jam jars make great small containers, whilst bottles can be ingeniously used a vase for your latest floral decoration.
+For example, washed out jam jars make great small containers.
+Bottles can be ingeniously used a vase for your latest floral decoration.

 The composting process – which generally takes between three to nine months – produces a dark, crumbly by-product that gives these things a second life to be used a garden soil and fertilizer.
 Bacteria breaks down the material (with insects and worms helping demolish the tougher bits), resulting in nutrient-rich fertilizer.